The Perfect 3 Days in Chiang Mai Itinerary for First-Timers

 Apart from meeting the elephants, your ticket also includes transport to and from the sanctuary, some scrumptious Thai food, and the hire of traditional Karen clothing.

-Mud bathing with the elephants at Elephant Jungle Sanctuary Chiang Mai
+Elephants taking a bath in the mud at Elephant Jungle Sanctuary, Chiang Mai

 Sticky Waterfalls